jphalford/blog/blog/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 In particular:
 - [Class Javadoc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html) - A `Class` instance is
-created by the Java Virtual Machine (JVM) for each class that is loaded by the application; it can be accessed statically via `MyClass.class` or from an instance using the `getClass()` method provided by the top-level `Object` class.
+created by the Java Virtual Machine (JVM) for each class loaded by the application; it can be accessed statically via `MyClass.class` or from an instance using the `getClass()` method provided by the top-level `Object` class.
 This is often used in application code simply to retrieve the class name for use by a logging framework.
 However, the `Class` class exposes a wealth of information about the declaration of the class provided by the programmer.
 - [Method Javadoc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/reflect/Method.html) A `Method` instance